gma/tconsole/README.md

 TConsole should work in pretty much any Unix environment and will work with apps running Ruby 1.9.
-It can be run on pretty much any test suite that uses MiniTest, including Rails test suites.
+It can be run on pretty much any test suite that uses MiniTest, including Rails test suites (though MiniTest::Spec isn't supported, unfortunately).

 It was written by [Alan Johnson][], who passed maintainership over to [Graham Ashton][] in July 2013.